ctrich/google-homepage/README.md

-Copy of the google homepage for the firstproject in The Odin Project.
+Copy of the google homepage for the first project in The Odin Project.